freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-15.english.md

 ## Description
 <section id='description'>

 The script at the top is the `data.js` file you added.
-I have placed it here so you can see the data.
+I have placed it here so you can see the data and recommend taking a look at it.
 The second script is the one you just added and where you will build the rest of the project.

-Create three `const` variables; `svgMargin` with a value of `70`, `svgWidth` with a value of `700`, and `svgHeight` equal to `500`.
+In the second script, create three `const` variables; `svgMargin` with a value of `70`, `svgWidth` with a value of `700`, and `svgHeight` equal to `500`.
 The first part of the dashboard will be a line graph.
 It will use these variables as its dimensions.

+The line graph will have the years from your data variable across the bottom, and a scale on the left to show the numbers of followers.
+Each platform will have a line going across the graph that shows how many followers you had for each year.
 </section>

 ## Instructions